 RACE AGAINST DEMENTIA FELLOW

-Dr Simon Maksour is a postdoctoral research fellow at the University of Wollongong, in the Neurodevelopment and Neurodegeneration lab.
+Dr Simon Maksour is a postdoctoral research fellow at the University of Sydney.
 His research utilises stem cells from people living with Alzheimer’s disease and other neurodegenerative diseases to grow neural cells in a dish to better understand the causes of disease and develop new therapies.

 Simon received the Race Against Dementia and Dementia Research Foundation Post-doctoral Fellowship in 2025 for his project targeting the brain’s immune cells to boost the brain’s defences against Alzheimer’s Disease.